-Biological processes
+Deterministic processes

-Mathematical models emanating from biology contain a number of applications such as growth processes, biological reactions or spread of diseases.
+Deterministic models contain a number of applications such as growth processes, biological reactions or spread of diseases.
 These models can also be used in different areas such as market forecast or product displacements.
 One of the classical systems modeling growth processes is also termed the logistic equation.
-Within this chapter, we will stick to the classical applications and analyze the population dynamics model with one or several species in more detail, with and without resource limitations.
+Within this chapter, we will stick to the classical applications and analyze models with one or several species in more detail, with and without resource limitations.